 Finally, Spark works on a combination of batch, interactive, and streaming jobs in the same application.
 As a result, a Spark job can be up to 100 times faster and only need 2 to 10 times less code writing.

 4. Ability for On-disk Data Sorting

-Apache Spark is the largest open source data processing project.
-It is fast when stores large scale of data on disk.
+Apache Spark is the largest open-source data processing project.
+It is fast when stores a large scale of data on disk.
 Spark has the world record of on-disk data sorting.